-I thought I’d do a triple whammy of summer superheroes blockbusters for your reviewing pleasure, so…in the red corner, we have the hammer wielding Norse god; in the green corner (appropriately) the ace flyer known as the Green Lantern and finally in the blue corner, we have the new gang of conflicted mutants who are .
+So…in the red corner, we have the hammer-wielding Norse god; in the green corner (appropriately) the ace flyer known as the GREEN LANTERN and finally in the blue corner, we have the new gang of conflicted mutants who are .

 Next up against the ropes is the surprise addition to this contest, GREEN LANTERN.
-What I’ll say starting out is that it’s the usual classy piece that we’ve come to expect from Martin Campbell, who has so effectively shown from tv (the landmark Edge of Darkness standing out) to film (that includes a brace of Bond reboots in GoldenEye and Casino Royale) that he’s the go-to man for a killer mix of gritty, realistic drama combined with breathtaking action sequences, which was one of the reasons I watched this.
+What I’ll say starting out is that it’s the usual classy piece that we’ve come to expect from ace director Martin Campbell.
+He has so effectively shown from tv (the landmark Edge of Darkness standing out) to film (that includes a brace of Bond reboots in GoldenEye and Casino Royale) that he’s the go-to man for a killer mix of gritty, realistic drama combined with breathtaking action sequences, which was one of the reasons I watched this.
 GREEN LANTERN is a little more fantastical than those mentioned but what he does again (like Branagh) is root the characters and story so that they come across as something you can identify with and relate to.

-It seems to me that for this genre, if you get a cracking director with some heavyweight dramatic experience, you stand a good chance of creating a fantasy film with little bit more substance.
-Ryan Reynolds as Hal Jordan – latterly the Green Lantern himself – supplies his usual winning formula of quick fire wit, coupled with a serious side when needed.
-Although slightly more seen in comedy, anyone who’s witnessed his bravura performance in the gripping and original Buried, knows his got the drama chops.
-Surrounding him are the high calibre supporting cast that you come to expect from a Martin Campbell movie and here we have the brilliant Peter Sarsgaard, the always fantastic Mark Strong, the up and coming Blake Lively and the welcome return to our screen (it seems) for Tim Robbins and Angela Bassett, not seen in large scale movies for some time.
+It seems to me that for this genre if you get a cracking director with some heavyweight dramatic experience, you stand a good chance of creating a fantasy film with little bit more substance.
+Ryan Reynolds as Hal Jordan – latterly the Green Lantern himself – supplies his usual winning formula of quick-fire wit, coupled with a serious side when needed.
+Although slightly more seen in comedy, anyone who’s witnessed his bravura performance in the gripping and original one-man movie Buried, knows his got the dramatic chops.
+Surrounding him are the high calibre supporting cast that you come to expect from a Martin Campbell movie and here we have the brilliant Peter Sarsgaard, the always fantastic Mark Strong, the up and coming Blake Lively and the welcome return to our screen for Tim Robbins and Angela Bassett, not seen in large scale movies for some time.

-The action sequences were well staged, the increasingly tormented, twisted Hector Hammond character, played so perfectly by Peter Sarsgaard, created a nice counterpoint to the golden boy but sort of screw up Hal and I just really liked the whole heroic mantra thang – “beware the power, Green Lantern’s light!”
+The action sequences were well-staged, the increasingly tormented, twisted Hector Hammond character, played so perfectly by Sarsgaard, created a nice counterpoint to the golden boy but sort of screw up Hal and I just really liked the whole heroic mantra thang – “beware the power, Green Lantern’s light!”
 Right up there alongside “with great power comes great responsibility” from Spider-Man.
-But somehow not a lot of people felt this way, so I’m not sure we’ll see you for another round, Green Lantern.
-Shame, just as Senestro is getting started.
+But somehow the critical and audience response wasn’t as positive as me, so I’m not sure we’ll see you for another round, GREEN LANTERN.
+Shame, just as Sinestro is getting started.

-What I felt was so fantastic about the original X-Men were the generational connections that it made – between Marie and Logan and then upwards to Professor X and Magneto.
-In this film though, it feels like not enough time has been taken on finding out who the new young mutants that are taken on board really are – apart from Lawrence’s Mystique character.
-Perhaps they’ll look more at this going forward as it’s got some good reviews, audiences liked it, so there you go; it seems we’ll see you again X-Men but for me, you’re maybe back in the locker room for a spell until I catch you again.
+What really resonated with me in the very original X-Men film was the generational connections that it made – between Marie and Logan and then upwards to Professor X and Magneto.
+In this film, the focus really fell on the two leads with not so much time taken to explore who the new young mutants really are – apart from Lawrence’s Mystique character.
+Perhaps they’ll look more at this going forward as it’s got some good reviews, audiences liked it, so it seems we’ll see a sequel to X-MEN: FIRST CLASS but for me, you’re maybe back in the locker room for a spell until I catch you again.

 And so the winner was… THOR!
-But I wonder what the superhero movie that I’m the most excited about –Tags: – has in store?
-I’ll tell you shortly…chris hemsworth, Fantasy, Green Lantern, James McAvoy, Kenneth Branagh, marvel comics, Michael Fassbender, Ryan Reynolds, superheroes, Thor, x-men: first class
+But I wonder what the superhero movie I’m the most excited about this summer –– has in store?
+I’ll tell you shortly…